We all Communicate, So What Makes It So Difficult?

-We use different language to communicate different needs.
+We use different languages to communicate different needs.
 Babies have their language, teenagers theirs.
 We talk both formally and with slang, sometimes using proper grammar, sometimes shortcuts and acronyms.
 Sometimes we talk without communicating and sometimes we communicate without talking.
 Given its pervasiveness, it seems that by now we all would have learned how to do it effectively.
 But as we are all aware, there is an abundance of miscommunication everywhere we look.

 Still, communication is a key skill for all business analysts (BAs) and project managers (PMs).
 It’s not possible for us to be successful without effectively communicating.
 Here are three tips for effective communications and how to avoid common communications pitfalls.

 As BAs and PMs we often encounter what is known as having different mental models.
 This happens when a stakeholder uses a term or phrase, and we interpret it differently.
 Or vice a versa.
 We use the same words, but it means different things to each of us.
 One important reason is context.
 Although we each using the same term, our context is different.